- What are the main dispute resolution methods used to resolve large commercial disputes?

 The legal interest rate, which is currently 9%, is awarded on litigation costs.
 The legal interest is calculated as of the date of the court decision.

-- What are the procedures to enforce a judgment given by the courts in your jurisdiction in the local courts?
+- What are the procedures to enforce a domestic judgment in the local courts?

 The claimant can enforce a local judgment by making an application to the execution office.
 The defendant must comply with the enforcement order within seven days as of the notification of the payment order.
 Otherwise, the claimant can apply for the attachment of any assets that the defendant may have.

 - Do local courts respect the choice of governing law in a contract?
-If yes, are there any national laws or rules that may modify or restrict the application of the law chosen by the parties in their contract?
-What are the rules for determining what law will apply to non-contractual claims?
+If so, are there any national laws or rules that may modify or restrict the application of the law chosen by the parties in their contract?
+What are the rules for determining what law will apply in the absence of any agreement and/or to non-contractual claims?

 The parties can choose the governing law that will apply to their contract for disputes containing a foreign element.
 However, contracts that relate to real estate or its use are governed by the law of the country where the real estate is situated.
 Turkish law can be applied (partly or entirely) either when the application of the foreign law is explicitly incompatible with the Turkish public order, or when directly applicable rules of Turkish law will apply, regardless of the choice of law.

-The principle adopted in the International Private and Civil Procedure Code of Turkey is to prioritise the parties' choice of law, therefore the same rule applies when the parties choose Turkish law as the governing law.
+The principle adopted in the International Private and Civil Procedure Code (5718) (sayılı Milletlerarası Özel Hukuk ve Usul Hukuku Hakkında Kanun) is to prioritise the parties' choice of law, therefore the same rule applies when the parties choose Turkish law as the governing law.
 The law does not stipulate the application of another law on grounds that it has a closer connection to the dispute where the governing law is agreed by the parties to a contract.

 Generally, the Turkish courts respect the choice of law in a contract.
 However, in some cases, the court can broadly interpret the Turkish public order and apply Turkish law instead of the law chosen by the parties.

-Pursuant to Article 24 of the International Private and Civil Procedure Code, the law with which the contract has the closest connection will govern the contract if there is no choice of law.
-The Code stipulates that the law which is deemed as the law having the closest connection with the contract is the law of the habitual residence of the debtor of the performance of the key obligation, that is, the law of the workplace or the law of the residence of the debtor in case the contract is concluded as a result of commercial and professional activities.
-However, if there is any other law having a closer connection, that particular law will govern the contract.
+The law with which the contract has the closest connection governs the contract, if there is no choice of law (Article 24, International Private and Civil Procedure Code).
+The law with the closest connection is the law of the debtor's residence or workplace (if the contract is concluded as a result of commercial and professional activities).
+However, if there is any other law having a closer connection, that law governs the contract.

 - Do local courts respect the choice of jurisdiction in a contract?
 Do local courts claim jurisdiction over a dispute in some circumstances, despite the choice of jurisdiction?

-Turkish courts will hear the case, in the event that the foreign court finds itself incompetent, or the parties do not make a plea of jurisdiction before Turkish courts.
+Turkish courts will hear the case, if the foreign court finds itself incompetent or the parties do not make a plea of jurisdiction before Turkish courts.